rubenskx/MeTAN/README.md

 # MeTAN
-MeTAN: Metaphoric Temporal Attention Network for depression detection on Social Media
+MeTAN: Metaphoric Temporal Attention Network for depression detection on Social Media.
+The link for our published paper: https://doi.org/10.1007/978-981-96-0567-5_8

 # Working
 Run the HAN.ipynb file for training and testing the model.
 The dataset and associated csv files can be found here: https://zenodo.org/record/7095100